The Left Conference – Photography and Film criticism

 Steve Edwards (Birbeck College)

-The seminar/conference will take place at Contemporary Art Museum of Chiado in Lisbon and Faculty of Fine Arts/ University of Lisbon on November 16-18 2017.
+The seminar/conference will take place at Faculty of Social Sciences and Humanities/NOVA University of Lisbon and Faculty of Fine Arts/University of Lisbon on November 16-18 2017.